Mike Luckovich

-Michael Edward Luckovich (/ˈlʌkəvɪtʃ/ LUK-ə-vitch; born January 28, 1960) is a liberal editorial cartoonist who has worked for The Atlanta Journal-Constitution since 1989.
+Michael Edward Luckovich (/ˈlʌkəvɪtʃ/ LUK-ə-vitch; born January 28, 1960) is an editorial cartoonist who has worked for The Atlanta Journal-Constitution since 1989.
 He is the 2005 winner of the Reuben, the National Cartoonists Society's top award for cartoonist of the year, and is the recipient of two Pulitzer Prizes.

 Early life

 Luckovich was born in Seattle, Washington, attended Bishop Kelly High School in Boise, Idaho, before transferring to Sheldon High School in Eugene, Oregon, and graduated in 1982 from the University of Washington with a degree in political science.
 While a student at UW, he was "one of two non-Jewish members of ZBT frat" on the campus.
 For two years after graduation, he sold cartoons on a freelance basis to the Everett, Washington, newspaper while working as an insurance salesman.

 Career

 Luckovich began his career with The Greenville News (South Carolina) in 1984 and moved to the New Orleans Times-Picayune later that year.
 In 1989 he began his career with the Atlanta Journal-Constitution, which continues to today.
 In 2000, Luckovich started his comic strip "SuperZeros" about a pair of dim-witted superheroes.
 It was distributed by Tribune Media Service and lasted a year.

 In a September 2001 interview, Luckovich commented on his style of cartooning and how it changed after the 9/11 terrorist attacks: